 The success of the network will depend on the ideas, experience, knowledge and enthusiasm of our members.
 So c’mon, get on board and become a RAIDer.

-Skye Gabb (above) has responsibility for managing RAIDs social media and website with Dave McGill.
-Skye is a recent addition to the RAID committee and is entering the final stages of her PhD through UNE and CSIRO using farming systems research to assess the impact of forage legumes on whole farm production and livelihoods in eastern Indonesia.
-Skye started in international R4D as an AVID volunteer spending 10 months in Indonesia where she fell in love with the work leading to her PhD research in a similar field.
+Skye Gabb has responsibility for managing RAID's social media and website with David McGill.
+Skye has recently submitted her PhD through UNE and CSIRO using farming systems research to assess the impact of forage legumes on whole farm production and livelihoods in Eastern Indonesia.
+Skye started in international R4D as an AVID volunteer, spending 10 months in Indonesia where she fell in love with the work, leading to her PhD research in a similar field.
+Skye is currently employed on an ACIAR project in Eastern Indonesia to expand her PhD research to other islands in the region.

 Di Mayberry - CSIRO Brisbane